|

 LaVelle'.

-singer from Columbia, and possibly Ms Lavelle's favourite clutch.
-He
+from Columbia, and possibly Ms Lavelle's favourite clutch.
+He famously featured

 Schenectady Gazette 15th June